obiwanjacobi/Zsharp/src2/Maja/Maja.Compiler/readme.md

 [ ] SyntaxNode: DescendentNodes, AncestorsAndSelf, AncestorOrSelf etc.
 [ ] ErrorNode: Use context info to built better error message.
-[ ] 'if true' places the 'if' token at the ExpressionLiteralBoolSyntax node.
 [ ] VarDeclTyped+init: init expression type is not the same as var type.
-[ ] BinaryExpression precedence check not executed.
-Check in Syntax or Ir?

 ### Done
 [x] Parser: Error handling: MissingTokens, SkippedTokens